Amsterdam North Holland, The Netherlands Travel Guide

 Haarlem's location provides ample opportunity for outdoor activities, especially cycling and exploring nature.

-Accessible by bus or cycling from Haarlem, with extensive hiking trails of diverse difficulty.
+Accessible by bus or cycling from Haarlem, with a wide network of trails of diverse difficulty.

 Another large dune area south of Zandvoort, excellent for hiking and wildlife spotting.
 Entry is free.